nplab/ETSI-SCTP-Conformance-Testsuite/sctp-rt-tests/README.md

 # Notes
 1. Linux sends HEARTBEATs.
 Use SCTP_PEER_ADDR_PARAMS socket option to disable them once it is implemented ([issue](https://github.com/nplab/packetdrill/issues/27)).
 2. The test descriptions of sctp-rt-i-11-1 and sctp-rt-i-11-2 are identical.
 3. Requires multi-homing support (the peer needs more than one address) of packetdrill.
+This is tracked in [issue](https://github.com/nplab/packetdrill/issues/28).